In this article, we reflect on some of the big, unexpected product launch lessons from our first half-a-million dollar plus launch.

 But earlier this year, I dug it out and used some of the lessons for a mini-launch in January and had a great result.
 So, when Mark came on board, knowing how much he likes process and structure, we followed it about 80% (it doesn’t have to be perfect!), achieved an amazing result, and it made everything a hundred times easier.

-Once a year, Jeff Walker open’s enrollment for his legendary Product Launch Formula and next intake will be September 2018.
+Registration is now open for Jeff Walker’s legendary Product Launch Formula.
 If you want to learn about how to launch a product or business or if you need motivation and help to kick-start your launch I reckon it’s a great investment if you are launching ANYTHING in the next year.

-I have even put together a LOONG review on what PLF is, what’s included and how it might help you business, read it at http://denisedt.com/plf-review.
+I have even put together a LOONG review on what PLF is, what’s included and how it might help you business, read it here.

 So – those are more of my big launch lessons – don’t be afraid of unsubscribes, have a big goal, give back and above all, find an easy process to follow.